This is your Kern River rafting whitewater guidebook

 GPS coordinates for over 300 waypoints, over 100 rapid descriptions, on river mileage, put in and take out locations, permit information, river flow and gauge data, tons of photos, videos, camping data, easy to read map icons, and much more.
 Updated frequently.

-The Upper Kern season is officially over for rafting, with flows in the 300 CFS range now.
-The Lower Kern is good to go with flows above 900 CFS.
-Looking for a guided whitewater rafting trip in July?
+The Upper Kern is at ~150 CFS, too low for rafting and even tubing.
+Surprisingly, as of this writing, the Lower Kern river flows are still above 1,000 CFS which is a great rafting level.
+These flows are expected to taper off as we progress through the month.
+Looking for a guided whitewater rafting trip in August?
 Kern River Outfitters is running on the Lower Kern through the end of August offering Class III and Class IV half or full day trips.